Shivampatel07/Educational_App/README.md

 # Eliscops Coding Study - MERN Stack Website

-A web application for studying and sharing coding resources, built using the MERN (MongoDB, Express, React, Node.js) stack.
+A web application for studying and appering in quizes , built using the MERN (MongoDB, Express, React, Node.js) stack.
 This project aims to provide a platform for coding enthusiasts to learn and share their knowledge.

 ## Table of Contents